-&lt;sup>11 Note that Blue Infrastructure analysis-as it is referred to in the Regional Assessments-pertains to a specific methodology and is not intended to represent other local planning and management projects.
+11 Note that Blue Infrastructure analysis-as it is referred to in the Regional Assessments-pertains to a specific methodology and is not intended to represent other local planning and management projects.

-The Blue Infrastructure analysis considered marine areas less than 10 meters in depth with the presence of or within proximity to (within 1.5 kilometers) shallow-water coastal habitats that can potentially provide protection to exposed nearby communities and provide benefit to marine habitat types and the species they support.
+The Blue Infrastructure analysis considered coastal and marine areas less than 10 meters in depth with the presence of habitats that can potentially provide protection to exposed nearby communities.
 In tropical regions, the Assessments considered seagrass beds, coral reefs, beaches/dunes, and coastal wetlands such as mangroves (where applicable), all of which are coastal habitats known to provide coastal protection benefits (Ondiviela et al. 2014; Guannel et al. 2016; Storlazzi et al. 2019).
-As methods are applied to more temperate or polar regions, additional habitat types that may offer coastal protection benefits will be considered (e.g., shellfish reef, kelp beds, etc.).
+As methods are applied to more temperate or polar regions, additional habitat types that may offer coastal protection benefits will be considered.